ZeroDread/Site/src/content/posts/AutisticIntelligence.md

 ---
-title: "When AI Becomes an Asshole: The Pitfalls of Data Scraping and Bias"
+title: "Autistic Intelligence: The Pitfalls of Data Scraping and Bias"
-slug: artificial-insanity
+slug: autistic-intelligence
 description: Think machine learning is the future?
 Think again.
 From GPT-4chan’s descent into Internet hell to Microsoft’s Tay becoming Twitter’s worst nightmare and Google’s facepalm-worthy gorilla fiasco, the reality of AI training is a dumpster fire of trolling and bias.
 This post dives into how AI models can go from cutting-edge to cutting-crap because of the garbage data they’re fed.
 It’s not just a bug.
 It’s a feature of our digital dumpster.
 Strap in as we dissect these AI trainwrecks and explore why fixing them feels like slapping Band-Aids on a sinking ship.
 date: 2024-09-05T15:30:00+05:30
 lastmod: 2024-09-05T19:45:15+05:30